 For the last five years, I have traveled around the country and around the world for a fraction of the cost most people pay.
 Thanks to clever use of my personal and business credit cards, I have earned hundreds of thousands of miles through a strategy called travel hacking.
 Travel hackers are a group of travel addicts who use clever techniques to build up giant balances of miles and points that they can use for free and discounts plane tickets, hotel nights, and other travel related goodies.

-If free travel sounds like something you can get on board with, read on to learn how you can get started with travel hacking with your business credit cards.
+If free travel sounds like something you can get on board with, read on to learn how you can get started with travel hacking and saving money on travel with your business credit cards.

 Freelancers and other business owners can access awesome cards